-Background: This proposal responds to an NIHR call to create social care partnerships, with the aim of building research capacity and improving care quality.
-We are proposing a Kent-based partnership.
+Background: This project responded to an NIHR call to create social care partnerships, with the aim of building research capacity and improving care quality.
+We designed a Kent-based partnership.
 Demand for social care in Kent is high, as we have a population ageing faster than the national average and difficulties recruiting and retaining social care staff.
-Over 80% of the adult social care budget in Kent is spent on the external market, with around 500 providers employing over 40, 000 people.
-This partnership will improve care quality by investing in and valuing the social care workforce, developing a culture of research and evidence-based practice, innovation and skills recognition.
+Over 80% of the adult social care budget in Kent is spent on the external market, with around 500 providers employing over 40,000 people.
+This partnership aims to invest in and value the social care workforce, and develop a culture of research and evidence-based practice, innovation and skills recognition.

-Methods: We propose four inter-linked streams of work.
+Methods: There are four inter-linked streams of work.

-- 1) Communities of Practice (COPs): COPs bring together people who have different expertise but a shared goal (e.g. sharing best practice, research and learning) and have been used in health as a means of generating and sharing knowledge and implementing evidence-based practice.
+- Communities of Practice (COPs): COPs bring together people who have different expertise but a shared goal (e.g. sharing best practice, research and learning) and have been used in health as a means of generating and sharing knowledge and implementing evidence-based practice.
 COPs can break down organisational barriers (e.g. between academics, KCC and providers) to knowledge sharing and practice improvement.
-The COPs will be supported by the partnership team and facilitated by the Researchers in Residence. - 2) Researchers in Residence (RiRs): situated at both KCC and the University of Kent, we will recruit two full-time RiRs to establish and facilitate COPs, identify research priorities and support pilot projects led by Research Fellowships. - 3) Research Fellowships: we will fund three fellowship to enable individuals working within social care to undertake research training and carry out pilot projects on adult social care priority areas.
-Members of the team and the RiRs will assist with design and delivery of these projects and support further applications for funding. - 4) Knowledge Sharing and Impact: we will support dissemination and impact by providing access to research literature, bespoke training, learning events and hosting a cross-partnership learning and impact group.
-Kent Research Partnership partners include national networks to ensure learning extends beyond our region.
+The COPs are supported by the partnership team and facilitated by the Researchers in Residence. - 2) Researchers in Residence (RiRs): three RiRs, situated at KCC and the University of Kent. support all aspects of the partnership, including the COPs, research priority setting and Research and Training Fellowships. - 3) Research and Training Fellowships: we have funded four fellowships to enable individuals working within social care to undertake research training and conduct projects on adult social care priority areas.
+Members of the team and the RiRs have supported the design and delivery of these projects and further applications for funding. - 4) Knowledge Sharing and Impact: we provide access to research literature, bespoke training, learning events and host a cross-partnership learning and impact group.
+Our partners include national networks to ensure learning extends beyond our region.

-The partnership team includes senior managers and social care practitioners from Kent County Council, social care academics and researchers (including social care advisors for the NIHR Research Design Service) from the University of Kent and University of Brighton, social care provider representatives and a member of the public with experience of adult social care who will co-lead a 'social care public involvement and engagement working group' to support all of the partnership's activities.
-The team are supported by no-cost applicants from the NIHR Applied

-Research Collaboration (ARC) in Kent, Surry and Sussex and collaborators from the NIHR Clinical Research network (CRN).
+The partnership team includes senior managers and social care practitioners from Kent County Council, social care academics and researchers from the University of Kent and King's College London, social care provider representatives and a member of the public who co-leads a 'social care public involvement and engagement working group' to support all of the partnership's activities.
+The team are supported by the NIHR Applied Research Collaboration (ARC) in Kent, Surry and Sussex and collaborators from the NIHR South East Regional Research Delivery Network (RRDN) (which replaced the NIHR Clinical Research Network).,

-Timeline: June 2021-May 2025
+Timeline: June 2021-Sept 2025

 Impact and Dissemination: We expect this partnership to establish a culture of evidence-based practice and improve care quality by investing in the workforce and providing evidence to address locally important research priorities.
-To ensure maximum impact, we have proposed a whole work stream for impact and dissemination.
+To ensure maximum impact, we have a whole work stream for impact and dissemination.
 As well as academic outputs, such as peer review publications and conference presentations, we have given considerable thought to pathways to wider impact, including: online training and resource kits, fully funded research and training workshops for practitioners, research fellowships, newsletters, lunchtime seminars/webinars and a showcase conference.
 We have also costed in time and meetings with other successful social care partnerships funded by this call and will use our national networks to maximise knowledge sharing.